-- First Undercut 1/3 of the way through the limb near the trunk of the tree. - Second Finish with an overcut farther out from the trunk until the limb falls. - Third Cut the remaining stump flush near trunk of the tree.
+- Cut 1 Undercut 1/3 of the way through the limb near the trunk of the tree. - Cut 2 Finish with an overcut farther out from the trunk until the limb falls.
+Keep out of the way of the falling limb. - Pruning Cut Cut the limb stump flush at the edge of the collar